-We are one of the few motorcycle safety training schools in NJ that now offers a new and improved version of the BRC1 which is an 18-hour course that consists of a 3-4 hour interactive online classroom segment which you do at home first at your own pace (Basic eCourse), a 4-hour live classroom segment and 10 hours of practice riding in a large, enclosed parking lot.
+The BRC1 is designed for those who want to learn how to ride a motorcycle, those who have some riding experience and want to get their NJ motorcycle license/endorsement.
+It is a 3-day, 18-hour course that consists of three parts; first you take a 3-4 hour interactive online course, which you do at home at your own pace (Basic eCourse), then you attend a live 4-5 hour classroom session with other students taking the course and then you take approximately 10 hours of practice riding in a large, enclosed parking lot with 11 other students taking the course.
+You get hands-on training with two certified motorcycle safety instructors.
 There is a written Knowledge Test based on the information contained in the Basic eCourse material and the live classroom material.
-There is also a riding Skill Evaluation after all the practice riding exercises have been completed.
-If you pass both the Knowledge Test and the Skill Evaluation, the NJ MVC allows us to give you paperwork that waives the NJ MVC motorcycle written permit test and the NJ MVC motorcycle road test.
+There is also a riding Skill Test after all the practice riding exercises have been completed.
+If you pass both the Knowledge Test and the Skill Test, the NJ MVC allows us to give you paperwork that waives the NJ MVC motorcycle written permit test and the NJ MVC motorcycle road test.
 So you can get your motorcycle license/endorsement in 18 hours without having to take the NJ MVC motorcycle written permit test and the NJ MVC road test.
+It's that simple.

 You do not need a motorcycle permit to attend this course as long as you have a valid Driver License.
 You do not qualify for the NJ MVC waivers unless you have a valid NJ Driver License.
 (If you do not have a valid Driver License, you will need a valid motorcycle permit to attend the course.
-However, you will not qualify for the waivers).
-If you have an out-of-State Driver License, you will not qualify for the waivers unless you move to NJ within 180 days after completing the BRC1.
+However, you will not qualify for the waivers.
+You will still have to take the MVC road test).
+If you have an out-of-State Driver License, you will not qualify for the waivers unless your State reciprocates the BRC1 completion card or you move to NJ within 180 days after completing the BRC1.

-If you are under the age of 18, you are now required by law to take the BRC1 if you want to get a motorcycle license/endorsement.
-Written parental/guardian permission confirmed by a witness or notary is required before taking the course.
+If you are under the age of 18, you are required by law to take the BRC1 if you want to get a NJ motorcycle license/endorsement.
+You must have a NJ Driver License and written parental/guardian permission confirmed by a witness or notary is required before taking the course.

 You will learn;